mmatongo/kiss-lang/README.md

     branch of my private repo for obvious reasons with the top one being that it is a very hacky solution that will be fixed in time.

+#### PROPOSED
+- I have thought about adding any and all depends on this repo separate from everything else, this is primarily so I can have some sort of established order.
+As it is the current meandry of repos leaves me with nothing but headaches.